IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/watsonx_troubleshooting_guide.md

 with your project data upon expiry, so be sure to export your projects as needed when choosing dedicated._" field.

 ![backup-field](https://github.com/IBM/itz-support-public/blob/52c7807676a1394d1474c90bf6ad8bae0974b0b9/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/watson-backup-field.png)

+_Dedicated is an isolated environment.
+Shared is a shared environment access._